Kim Potter found guilty of first, second-degree manslaughter in death of Daunte Wright - NewsBreak

 By Mary Chappell

-CHICAGO (CBS) — A man who shot at police in University Village was wounded by officers after they returned gunfire Friday night, authorities said.
+CHICAGO (CBS) — A University Village man who shot at police Friday night was charged with attempted murder, authorities said.

-Officers were on patrol in the 1300 block of West Hastings Street at about 10:45 p.m. when they saw two men brandishing guns.
-As the officers approached the men, one of the offenders began shooting at them, according to a statement from Chicago Police.
+Nokomis Lee Jefferson, 29, is facing several charges including felony attempted murder and felony possession of a weapon after firing a gun at police officers who approached him and another man who were brandishing guns in the 1300 block of West Hastings Street, according to Chicago Police.

+The officers returned fire in the incident, wounding Jefferson, who was taken to an area hospital and treated for non-life-threatening injuries, police said.

 Comments / 0